 - Disney Acid Sequence: The funky special effects when Ham Salad makes his ship go into "Dyna-space".
 We're treated to about a minute of weird kaleidoscopic imagery and strange noises.

 - Expospeak Gag: The lengthy explanation of what must be done to take out the Death Star-Expy.
 When it's met with "huh?" the man sums it up as: Pull the plug.

 - Fanservice Extra: Gratuitous to the extreme.
-A picture of a naked woman lying down appears out of nowhere in the middle of an unrelated scene.
+A picture of a naked woman lying down appears out of nowhere during the "Blow Up The Death Star-Expy" exposition.

-- Flanderization: For Rule of Funny....The Luke Expy is even more dorky, whiny, naive and doofy and he talks like a 50's sitcom kid (see the Gosh Dang It to Heck! entry).
+- Flanderization: For Rule of Funny....The Luke Expy is even more dorky, whiny, naive and goofy and he talks like a 50's sitcom kid (see the Gosh Dang It to Heck! entry).

 - Funny Background Event: During a scene on the Desert Planet, in the background can be briefly seen a woman in a bathing suit, picking up her beach towel and walking away.

 - Gosh Dang It to Heck!: Fluke's reaction on being given the flashlight is "Gosh!
 Wow-ee!
 Jeepers, golly willickers!"

 - Heroic Sacrifice: lampooned:note All: Hurry, Augie, come on, run for the ship!

 Augie: Nah, you go on without me, I'll be alright.